peoram/convoxtool/README.md

 # Convox Tool
 Due to the nature of the convox CLI, it can take a fair amount of time to query racks.
-This tool will create cache that will help you easily find applications in racks.
+This tool will create a cache that will help you can easily itirate over to find applications.

 # Requirements
 - MacOS